 Our education programs reach both health professionals and consumers.

 The California Chapter holds education events for health professionals throughout the year.
 Our annual Conference for Health Professionals, held every year in Orange County, has presentations on cutting-edge topics in maternal and child health and is attended by over 300 nurses, physicians and others who care for pregnant women and their infants.
 The Chapter also holds trainings and grand rounds throughout the year.
-Visit our events page for details on current trainings, or email us for more information on events in your area.
+Visit our events page to find out about upcoming trainings, or email us for more information on events in your area.

 The California Chapter strives to improve birth outcomes in high-risk and disadvantaged communities through community grants, evidence-based programs and partnerships.Our Healthy Babies, Healthy Futures program trains peer educators to raise awareness within their churches and communities about health disparities within African-American populations, prematurity prevention and preconception health.
 Email us for more information on this program and our other initiatives aimed at reducing health disparities.